 The best way to take CBC is in a full spectrum or broad spectrum CBD product that contains a wide range of cannabinoids.

-Many broad spectrum and full spectrum CBD products contain CBC, though in varying quantities.
+Many broad-spectrum and full-spectrum CBD products contain CBC, though in varying quantities.

-However, more research is needed to learn about the benefits CBC and viability of CBC oil.
+However, more research is needed to learn about the benefits of CBC and the viability of CBC oil as its own product.